How-To Install a XenonDepot HID Kit on a 2016 Ram 1500 truck

 We then removed the black foam engine cover by popping up the reusable clips as well – just take your time

 Once you’ve removed the inner fender liner, we had access to the back of the fog light housing, which is where you will see the factory 9006 halogen bulb.
-In order to remove the bulb, you would need to twist it a quarter turn counter clockwise, and it will pop out; Once the bulb is out of the housing you can unplug it from the Ram’s factory fog light harness.
+In order to remove the bulb, you would need to twist it a quarter turn counter-clockwise, and it will pop out; Once the bulb is out of the housing you can unplug it from the Ram’s factory fog light harness.

 As a first attempt, we tried to get “lucky” by bypassing the use of an HID kit relay harness. or any sort of load resistors; and use a “Warning Canceller” – as seen below.
 Needless to say, this did not work.
-The fog light turned on, but literally after 30 seconds (or less) the Ram’s electrical system triggered a fault and the light shut off.
-If you’ve got a 2016 Ram (or 2015), and someone is telling you that a “warning canceller” is all you need when upgrading the fog lights to HID – be very very weary.
+The fog light turned on, but literally after 30 seconds (or less), the Ram’s electrical system triggered a fault and the light shut off.
+If you’ve got a 2016 Ram (or 2015), and someone is telling you that a “warning canceller” is all you need when upgrading the fog lights to HID – be very very wary.
 You’re going to spend a lot of time installing a product that will not work (This is the case with 2013+ Ram vehicles)

 Here is a picture of the factory 9006-halogen bulb that is installed in the 2016 Ram fog lights.
 You’ll notice that it’s a 9006-12V/51W halogen bub (we were quite surprised at the 51W).

 In order to get the 9006 HID kit to work properly on the 2016 RAM 1500 fogs, and not have any flickering or computer related problems we had to use the supplied wire harness that comes with the 9006 Xtreme HID kit.
-XenonDepot’s harness is unique, in a sense that you get 2 completely independent relay harnesses.
-Each side gets it’s own waterproof fuse, relay (Sealed in an epoxy filled casing), ground, and 12V connection; You don’t get one harness to power both sides.
+XenonDepot’s harness is unique, in the sense that you get 2 completely independent relay harnesses.
+Each side gets it’s own waterproof fuse, relay (Sealed in an epoxy-filled casing), ground, and 12V connection; You don’t get one harness to power both sides.
 It may be a little more wiring, but we prefer to have two separate harnesses should anything ever fail; you’re not going to find yourself in a position that both fogs or headlights go out if something does fail.
 Other HID kits often use a single relay harness to power both sides, so you’re literally going to be without headlights if the harness fails…

 Here is where we chose to ground the passenger side fog light harness.
-Unfortunately, there are not a lot of places to choose from, so we decided to drill our own hole for the ground – to bare metal of course.
+Unfortunately, there are not a lot of places to choose from, so we decided to drill our own hole for the ground – to the bare metal of course.
 It’s hard to see from the picture, but the ground location is right behind the front bumper:

 In this picture, you’ll see how we connected the 12V lead to the battery.
-The 2016 Ram comes with a nice distribution block on the battery, but we decided to use the readily available 12V lead – -the ring terminal on the relay harness fit perfectly; You’ll also see the waterproof fuse holder that comes with the harness.
+The 2016 Ram comes with a nice distribution block on the battery, but we decided to use the readily available 12V lead – -the ring terminal on the relay harness fits perfectly; You’ll also see the waterproof fuse holder that comes with the harness.

-Everything is moisture proof – right down to the grommets on the connections that plug into the OE harness (You’ll also see the load resistor we used for the fog lights in the background):
+Everything is moisture-proof – right down to the grommets on the connections that plug into the OE harness (You’ll also see the load resistor we used for the fog lights in the background):

 In this picture, we’ve basically laid out the kit for you to show how everything gets connected.
 Here is a list of the connections that you’re going to need to make: